A young child and therapist inside a therapy room, using a visual aid to support Positive Behaviour Support goals under NDIS.

 • Tools like functional assessments identify root causes behind behaviours, allowing tailored interventions.

-What Does Positive Behaviour Support (PBS) Mean?
+What Is Positive Behaviour Support (PBS) Under the NDIS?

-A child and mother in a bright therapy lobby with yellow couch and white walls, smiling and talking before a Positive Behaviour Support session in Liverpool.
+Mother and child preparing for NDIS positive behaviour support session in Liverpool In Liverpool, positive behaviour support plans are written by registered NDIS practitioners to ensure funding eligibility under “Improved Relationships” supports.
 Positive behaviour support (PBS) is a way to help people show more positive behaviour and handle challenges better.
 The goal is to make their quality of life better.
 PBS means looking at why someone does something, then using steps and ideas that are made for what that person needs.
 This plan works by giving support and making their environment better for them.
 With positive behaviour support, people can get more help to be the best they can and live well.
-Identifying challenges early can make a big difference — learn the early indicators that point to behavioural therapy being the right next step.
+If you’re managing challenging behaviours in children, PBS offers a proven pathway to sustainable change.

 PBS is part of NDIS behaviour support plans.
 It starts with looking at the needs of the person to help them.
 There are also steps to set up support that fits just for them.
 The aim is to encourage positive behaviour every day.
 With this plan in place, there is a focus on knowing why some behaviour happens.
 Then, the team puts in place steps to help before problems start.
 These actions are meant to make day-to-day life better and to help each person grow.
 By doing this, behaviour support plans use pbs to raise the quality of life for the person.
+Through telehealth, we extend Liverpool NDIS services to families in nearby suburbs.

 Who Benefits From PBS Under the NDIS?